VirtCode/hypr-dynamic-cursors/README.md

         base = 4.0
         # magnification increase per second when continuing to shake
         speed = 4.0
-        # how much the speed is influenced by the current shake intensitiy
+        # how much the speed is influenced by the current shake intensity
         influence = 0.0

         # maximal magnification the cursor can reach
         # values below 1 disable the limit (e.g. 0)
         limit = 0.0

-        # time in millseconds the cursor will stay magnified after a shake has ended
+        # time in milliseconds the cursor will stay magnified after a shake has ended
         timeout = 2000

         # show cursor behaviour `tilt`, `rotate`, etc. while shaking